Hasselback Potatoes: Crispy and Tender

 - 2 tbsp Parsley fresh, Finely chopped

-- In a bowl, combine the butter, garlic, parsley, salt, and pepper - and set aside.
+- Seasoning – In a bowl, combine the butter, garlic, parsley, salt, and pepper, and set aside.4 tbsp Butter, 1 tsp Salt, 1 tsp Pepper, 1 tbsp Garlic

-- Place the potatoes cut side up in a skillet or baking dish.
-And, generously brush each potato with the garlic butter.
+- Pan – Place the potatoes, cut side up, in a skillet or baking dish.
+And, generously brush each potato with the garlic butter seasoning.
+Then, brush each potato with olive oil.4 tbsp Olive oil

 - Use any potatoes you want.
-Make sure to buy similar size potatoes so they cook at the same time.
+Make sure to buy potatoes of a similar size so they cook at the same time.

-- Also, using smaller or medium size potatoes when entertaining look prettier and has less waste.
+- Also, using smaller or medium-sized potatoes when entertaining looks prettier and has less waste.

 - Clean and scrub the potato skins well.
 Use unbruised potatoes with skins intact.